dataViz-UCSDGuardian/Training/README.md

 • Every visualization must include a sentence about fallcies of the data.
 Examples include how the data was collected,groups it left out, methods in used during it collection.
 All of these can affect how accurate the data is.

 #####**Visualization Guidelines:**
 • 1.
+Colors:
-Colors: ◦Keep in mind color scheme for newspaper print and readers who may be colorblind.
+◦ Keep in mind color scheme for newspaper print and readers who may be colorblind.
-◦The Tableau 20 has lists of color schemes for different situations.
+◦ The Tableau 20 has lists of color schemes for different situations.
 Link here: http://public.tableau.com/profile/chris.gerrard#!/vizhome/TableauColors/ColorPaletteswithRGBValues

-• 2.
-To be continued

 Training:
-•To be continued
+• In this training folder is 7 examples of 4 types of plots (line graphs, bar graph, bubble plots and geospatial )